 We have granted registration rights to GasLog and certain of its affiliates.
 These unitholders have the right, subject to some conditions, to require us to file registration statements covering any of our common or other equity securities owned by them or to include those securities in registration statements that we may file for ourselves or other unitholders.
-As of February 24, 2022, GasLog owns 15,206,602 common units and 1,660,000 Class B units (of which 415,000 are Class B-3 units, 415,000 are Class B-4 units, 415,000 are Class B-5 units and 415,000 are Class B-6 units).
-The Class B units will convert to common units at a rate of 415,000 per year between 2022 and 2025.
+As of February 28, 2023, GasLog owns 15,621,602 common units and 1,245,000 Class B units (of which 415,000 are Class B-4 units, 415,000 are Class B-5 units and 415,000 are Class B-6 units).
+The Class B units will convert to common units at a rate of 415,000 per year between 2023 and 2025.
 Following their registration and sale under the applicable registration statement, those securities will become freely tradable.
 By exercising their registration rights and selling a large number of common units or other securities, these unitholders could cause the price of our common units to decline.